kjolley/BIGSdb_documentation/dbase_setup.rst

     'AL157959|Z2491;AM421808|FAM18;NC_002946|FA 1090;NC_011035|NCCP11945;NC_014752|020-06'.
     Currently used only by Genome Comparator plugin.

+* BLAST

+  * Enable Blast plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the Blast plugin can be disabled by setting this attribute to 'no'.

+* BURST

+  * Enable BURST plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the BURST plugin can be disabled by setting this attribute to 'no'.

 * cache_schemes

   * Enable automatic refreshing of scheme field caches when batch adding new
     isolates: either 'yes' or 'no', default 'no'.
   * See :ref:`scheme caching<scheme_caching>`.

+* CodonUsage

+  * Enable Codon Usage plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the Codon Usage plugin can be disabled by setting this attribute to 'no'.

 * codon_usage_limit